Universal level statistics of the out-of-time-ordered operator: Universal statistics of the Lyapunovian

-At any finite time, $t\neq 0$, all $C^{(k)}_{nm}(t)$ and $F_{nm}(t)$ become non-trivial Hermitian matrices with complex entries due to the unitary time-evolution of the operator $\hat{x}(t) = e^{i\hat{H}t} \hat{x} e^{-i\hat{H}t}$ with the random-matrix Hamiltonian.
-In Fig.~\ref{fig:GUE_GSE}, main plot and inset (b) show the bulk level statistics of the Lyapunovian and $\hat{\Gamma}(t)$, respectively, at a fixed time $t\neq 0$.
-The operators' spectra are different.
-Of course, microscopic details of both the spectra are time-dependent, as the individual levels move with time.
-But we find that their bulk spectral statistics appear to be completely universal and remain the same for any $t \neq 0$.
-The bulk level statistics of $\hat{\Lambda}_{2n-1}$ and $\hat{\Gamma}$ correspond to GUE [Fig.~\ref{fig:GUE_GSE}, inset (b)], while extracting the Lyapunovian level statistics is a little more involved.
+The bulk level statistics of $\hat{\Lambda}_{2n-1}$ and $\hat{\Gamma}$ correspond to GUE [Fig.~\ref{fig:GUE_GSE}, inset (b)], while extracting level statistics of the Lyapunovian [the operators $\hat{\Lambda}\equiv\hat{\Lambda}_{2n}$ and $\hat{C}^{(2n)}$] requires one more step.
 The bulk level statistics of $\hat{C}^{(1)}$ and $\hat{\Lambda}_1$ correspond to GUE.
-But since the spectrum of $\hat{C}^{(1)}$ has positive and negative branches, and $\hat{C} \equiv \left[\hat{C}^{(1)}\right]^2$, the spectrum of $\hat{C}$ consists of these positive and negative branches squared and superimposed onto each other (this translates to the spectrum of the operator $\hat{\Lambda}$, as well).
-This results in the effective suppression of level repulsion, because the neighboring levels that originate from different branches of the spectrum of $\hat{C}^{(1)}$ are uncorrelated.
+But since the spectrum of $\hat{C}^{(1)}$ has positive and negative branches, and $\hat{C}\equiv\left[\hat{C}^{(1)}\right]^2$, the spectrum of $\hat{C}$ consists of these positive and negative branches squared and superimposed onto each other (this translates to the spectrum of the operator $\hat{\Lambda}$, as well).
+This results in the effective suppression of level repulsion, because the neighboring levels that originate from different branches of the spectrum of $\hat{C}^{(1)}$ have no short-range correlation.
 We present two ways to account for this effect.
 First, provided the knowledge of the spectrum of $\hat{C}^{(1)}$, one can filter the eigenvalues of $\hat{C}$ that originate from only one -- positive or negative -- branch.
-This results in GUE filtered bulk level statistics for $\hat{C}$ and the Lyapunovian.
-Alternatively, without the knowledge of the spectrum of $\hat{C}^{(1)}$, given its approximate symmetry, one can filter every second eigenvalue of $\hat{C}$ to reduce the frequency of accounting for spacings between uncorrelated levels.
-Following this approach, one finds the Wigner-Dyson distribution for every second level in the bulk of the spectra of $\hat{C}$ and $\hat{\Lambda}$, and that distribution corresponds to the Gaussian ensemble with the Dyson index $\beta=3$ -- intermediate between GUE and GSE [Fig.~\ref{fig:GUE_GSE}, main plot].
+This results in the GUE filtered bulk level statistics for $\hat{C}$ and the Lyapunovian.
+Alternatively, without the knowledge of the spectrum of $\hat{C}^{(1)}$, but given that it is approximately evenly distributed around zero (the matrix tends to be traceless as its size is increased), one can filter every second eigenvalue of $\hat{C}$ to greatly reduce the fraction of uncorrelated neighboring eigenstates.
+Following this approach, for every second level in the bulk of the spectra of $\hat{C}$ and $\hat{\Lambda}$, one finds the Wigner-Dyson distribution that corresponds to the Gaussian ensemble with the Dyson index $\beta=3$ -- intermediate between GUE and GSE [Fig.~\ref{fig:GUE_GSE}, main plot].